KevinFlanagan7/Masters-Quiz/README.md

 ## Features to be Implemented

-- In the future I would like to implement different levels to the quiz like an amature and professional level.
+- In the future I would like to implement different levels to the quiz like an amateur and professional level.
 - A leaderboard so the user's score can be compared with other players.
 - A counter timer to answer the questions in a certain time frame like 10 seconds and if no answer selected it would autmatically move to next question giving an incorrect score for that question.
-- Fetch random questions from a questions database on the internet.
+- To Fetch random questions from a questions database on the internet.

 \
 &nbsp;